Applying to the Tepper MBA Program

 The Consortium fulfills its mission by attracting and recruiting qualified candidates from underrepresented groups, as well as other U.S. citizens or U.S. permanent residents who have demonstrated significant contributions to promoting diversity in the workplace.

-For Consortium questions or to schedule an informational meeting, please contact Becky Orenstein, assistant director of master's admissions.
+For Consortium questions or to schedule an informational meeting, please contact Tiffany Jackson, assistant director of masters admissions.